C F Møller Architects

 The Natural History Museum

 The Darwin Centre is an extension of the famous Natural History Museum in London.
-The building cost over £70 million.
+The building cost over £70 million and safeguards the Museum’s 28 million insects & six million plants.

-Albion Stone supplied 1,000m2 of 40mm thick Jordans Whitbed paving in bands of 400mm wide cut to random lengths, ranging between 400mm–1,200mm long to be laid to an agreed pattern.
+Albion Stone supplied 1,000m² of 40mm thick Jordans Whitbed flooring in bands of 400mm wide cut to random lengths, ranging between 400mm–1,200mm long.

-HRH Prince William of Wales and Sir David Attenborough unveil the Natural History Museum's new Darwin Centre in a nature inspired opening celebration on the 14th September 2009.
+HRH Prince William of Wales and Sir David Attenborough unveiled the Natural History Museum's new Darwin Centre in a nature inspired opening celebration in September 2009.